Invariants of $\mathbb{Z}/p$-Homology 3-Spheres from the Abelianization of the Level-p Mapping Class Group: Computations

-Let $v$ one of the above elements, if $v$ has an index $k$ that appears odd times then, by a direct computation, the action by $G=Id-2e_{kk}$ sends $v$ to $-v,$ and hence this element is annihilated in the coinvariants.
+Let $v$ be one of above elements, if $v$ has an index $k$ that appears an odd number of times, the action by $G=Id-2e_{kk}$ sends $v$ to $-v,$ and hence this element is annihilated in the coinvariants module.
 Therefore we are left with:

 and picking one representative in each $\mathfrak{S}_g$-orbit we are left with the generating set: